-The goal of Power of Love's pediatric HIV care program is to prevent new HIV infections and to care for children infected with HIV.
-Our model of care is a unique community-based approach developed to take advantage of Africa's most valuable resource - its family network - to provide comprehensive care for HIV infected infants and children.
-Our program was developed in partnership with MIT's D-Lab, the Harvard School of Public Health, and the Waitt Family Foundation to bring for-profit best-practices and cost-management into a resource stressed environment.
+Our model of care is a unique community-based approach developed to take advantage of Africa's most valuable resource, its family network, to provide comprehensive care for HIV infected infants and children.
+This model was developed in partnership with MIT's D-Lab, and the Harvard School of Public Health.
+Our unique approach has resulted in our working with community members for the last 17 years and are now embedded in the community.

-POL's pediatric HIV care program provides food, medicines and a package of life saving health care servcies to 350 HIV positive children living in an impoverished community in Lusaka, Zambia.
-The package of life saving health care services includes weekly home visits from the health worker/Nurse, monitoring of adherance to HIV medication, adherence training for older children, psychosocial counseling, and education in HIV prevention.
-In addition, caregivers are trained in caring for an HIV positive child.
+This program provides food, medicines and a package of life saving health care servcies to 500 HIV positive children living in an impoverished community in Lusaka, Zambia.
+The package of health care services includes regular home visits from a health worker/Nurse, monitoring of adherance to HIV medication, adherence training for older children, psychosocial counseling, and education in HIV prevention.
+Read here for more information about the various elements and mechanics of this program.
+In addition, family members are trained in caring for an HIV positive child.
 This ensures that the child is under the care of a trained caregiver 24/7.
-At this time all 350 children, including the 100 new children enrolled this year are stable in health.
-Here is a detailed report on the impact of program activities in 2016.
+At this time all 500 children, including the 50 new children enrolled are stable in health.
+In addition to the health care services, clean cooking stoves were provided to all families.

-At the heart of the Pediatric HIV Care program is the philosophy that everyone is a caregiver.
+At the heart of our pediatric HIV care model is the philosophy that everyone is a caregiver.
 We believe that an HIV+ child can be cared for at home by a trained family member under the supervision of a health care professional.
-Accordingly, family members of children in our pediatric care program are provided with training in caring for an HIV+ child.
+Accordingly, family members are provided with training in caring for an HIV+ child.
 This ensures that the children are under the care of a trained caregiver 24/7.
 Trained family members can escalate care to a higher level as needed.

-Power of Love's Pediatric HIV Care program was launched in 2004 in the Matero community of Lusaka, Zambia.
-Matero is one of the largest and poorest compounds in Lusaka with a population of at least 300,000.
+Power of Love's pediatric HIV care program was launched in 2004 in the Matero community of Lusaka, Zambia.
+Matero (is one of the largest and poorest compounds in Lusaka) and neighboring compounds have a population of approximately 275,000.
 This community has a high incidence of HIV, malaria, and tuberculosis, and an unemployment rate upwards of 60%.
 Most residents are poor and live on less than $2 per day, defined as extreme poverty by the UN.
 It is estimated that in Matero alone there are 5,000 HIV+ children who could benefit from our services.
 Here are stories of two children who have benefitted from this program.

 The Results of Pediatric HIV Care are Undeniable

-- Children previously unable to attend school regularly because of poor health are able to resume their studies and lead close-to-normal lives.
-As the child’s health improves primary caregivers (most are grandmothers caring for multiple children) have more time available to work and provide better care for their families.
+- With better health, children miss fewer days at school.
+In addtion, primary caregivers (most are grandmothers caring for multiple children) have more time available to work and provide better care for their families.

 - Older children are provided with education on HIV prevention.

-- Of the total 662 children enrolled in our program since inception, we have lost 14.
-With life expectancy at birth for HIV positive infants at only 5 years, a survival rate of over 95% demonstrates the efficacy of the program.
+- Of the total more than 950 children enrolled since inception, we have lost 19.
+With life expectancy at birth for HIV positive infants at only 4-5 years, a survival rate of over 95% demonstrates the efficacy of the program.

-- As caregivers (grandmothers/great aunts/mothers) see for themselves the positive effects that quality care has on their child's health, they come forward for voluntary HIV testing, which is critical in preventing the disease's spread.
-To date, more than 300 caregivers have come forward for voluntary testing.
+- As caregivers (grandmothers/great aunts/mothers) see for themselves the positive effects of medicines, they come forward for HIV testing, which is critical in prevention and spread of HIV.
+To date, more than 950 caregivers have come forward for voluntary testing.

 - Caregivers of children are encouraged to apply for a microloan to start a small business.
-Earnings from these businesses go a long way in helping to pay for food, housing improvements, and school expenses.
+Earnings from these businesses go a long way in helping to pay for food, medicines, rent, and school expenses.

 Power of Love's pediatric HIV care model was developed, with the help of the Harvard School of Public Health in 2004.
 This model of care consists of a network of community health workers and medical professionals who provide HIV+ children with high quality healthcare services as close to home as possible.

-Pediatric HIV Care offers a solution to both the shortage of trained health care professionals and the over-burdening of government clinics.
-While there exist home-based care programs, our Pediatric HIV Care program is unique because it puts the onus of care back into the home.
-Not only does our model of care equip family members of HIV+ children with the skills they need to provide care, it also significantly reduces the cost of operations.
+This model of pediatric HIV care offers a solution to both the shortage of trained health care professionals, and the over-burdening of government clinics.
+Our program is unique because it puts the ownership of caring for HIV+ children back into the home.
+Not only does our model of care equip family members with the skills they need to provide care to HIV+ children, it also significantly reduces the cost of operations.

-Our pediatric HIV care is a multi-tiered model of care, starting in the home with the caregivers themselves and leading up to medical professionals.
+This model multi-tiered, starting in the home with the caregivers themselves and leading up to medical professionals.
 Health professionals at each level are trained to provide medical care and to quickly escalate care to the next higher level.